 Which brings us to our next legacy: the Red Arrow Diner is also a hot spot for politician visits.
 During the last few first-in-the-nation primaries, most of the candidates stopped in for a visit, and many of them returned for a second or third time!
 We even saw the likes of Diane Sawyer (very tall, by the way), who immediately eyed our basket of Dinah Fingers.
 We have also hosted C-SPAN and SiriusXM during primary season to help provide our customers a front row seat to national politics.
 Needless to say, Red Arrow Diner is a favorite for all walks of life and a wide variety of palates!

 Our delightful diner history continues to unfold.
 In October of 2008, Carol and George opened a second Red Arrow Diner on the oval in Milford, NH.
 During this time, we also operated J’s Tavern, a sports bar which was right below the Red Arrow Milford location The J stands for Carol’s son, Jesse, who you see in our Red Arrow Diner logo as well as here on the back of the menu.
 In 2015, we opened our third location in Londonderry, conveniently located at Exit 5 off of I-93 in a state-of-the-art travel plaza alongside a New Hampshire Liquor & Wine Outlet.
 In 2016, we began plans to open a new location on Loudon Road in Concord.
 After nearly a year of working alongside contractors and designers to create a genuine Red Arrow Diner atmosphere, our fourth location opened in July 2017!
 The Red Arrow Diner Concord is conveniently located off Exit 14 of I-93.
 In 2019, we tearfully said goodbye to both our beloved Milford location and J’s Tavern.
 Our time in this wonderful community will remain a bright spot in our history.
-In May 2020 and during the COVID-19 pandemic, we opened the latest and largest addition is Nashua, NH, located at 149 Daniel Webster Highway.
+In January 2020, Amanda Wihby was officially named the third Co-Owner of Red Arrow Diner, and later that year in May during the COVID-19 pandemic, we opened the latest and largest addition in Nashua, NH, located at 149 Daniel Webster Highway.

 “Have a Diner Day!”